The Number Nobody Reports

 Pride Flag Ban (HB 1089) — stopped.
 Over 1,000 Floridians emailed lawmakers before the session began.
 The bill never received a single hearing in either chamber.

 Don’t Say Gay or Trans at Work (HB 641) — stopped.
-The bill would have shielded employees from accountability for intentionally misgendering trans coworkers and prohibited job applicants from identifying as transgender or nonbinary on applications.
+The bill would have shielded employees from accountability for intentionally misgendering trans coworkers.
 It died without a floor vote.

 Police State Bills (HB 743 / SB 1010) — stopped.
-These bills would have given the Attorney General authority to investigate and sue school staff and healthcare providers under vague standards, adding felony penalties to care that was already prohibited.
+These bills would have given the Attorney General authority to investigate and sue school staff under vague standards, adding felony penalties to care that was already prohibited.
 They did not advance.

 Anti-DEI in Local Government — neutralized.
 The bill passed but had all of its anti-DEI language removed through committee amendments.
 The underlying framework remains, but the specific harms were stripped.